aksommerville/egg2/README.md

 - - [ ] MapEditor: Refresh image after editing commands.
 - - [x] MapEditor: Mysterious black rectangle in background, for zennoniwa
 - - [ ] MapEditor: Did I not implement sprite preview thumbnails?
 Not seeing them in zennoniwa, but the sprites are configured and all.
 I did not: MapPaint.js:composePoiv
+- - [ ] New blank sound should open in SongEditor (currently able to, but you have to select it manually)
 - 2025-06-23 audio rekajiggerment:
 - - [x] Web pitch wheel is badly broken.
 - - [x] sand_farming: Channel 5, off-beat accents, distinctly louder native than web. ...OscillatorNode: "type", not "shape"